Alxelio/bmi_Santander/README.md

 For the reason which in the functions.dart the class CalculatorFunctions isn't in the statefullWidget, in fact, I was not allowed to change indeed the state of the variable result for other parts of code.
 So I changed the logic of this code as I did and everyone can see it below.

+# Number 11
+I replaced the function cauculus() into the functions.dart file.
+I added a ListView.builder for scrolling so much as it needs and then, the result is shown as a list.